IkramBlsl/Emotion-detection-App/README.md

 All preprocessing, fine-tuning, and evaluation were done using the `transformers` and `datasets` libraries.

+## 🚀 Deployment

+The application is deployed and publicly accessible on [Hugging Face Spaces](https://huggingface.co/spaces/Ikraaaam/Emotion_detection_app).

+Deployment was done using the **Docker SDK** available in Hugging Face Spaces.
+The Streamlit app runs inside a Docker container, and the trained BERT model is loaded from a local directory included in the container.

+If you wish to explore or run the project **locally**, you can find the full source code and setup instructions in the [GitHub repository](https://github.com/Ikraaaam/emotion-detection-app).

 The model and tokenizer are hosted on Hugging Face Hub:
 🔗 [`Ikraaaam/model_emotion_bert`](https://huggingface.co/Ikraaaam/model_emotion_bert)